-Try out Tiff’s Treats
+Indulge in Tiff’s Treats

 Tiff’s Treats is the perfect solution to a crummy day or the best way to make a good day even better.
 I mean, who doesn’t want freshly baked cookies right from the oven?
 No one.

-Hang out at Hamilton Pool
+Enjoy the scenery at Hamilton Pool

 The pool is the result of the collapse of an underground river, so it has a unique formation with a waterfall and even a tiny beach.
 You can bring a picnic, enjoy the (sometimes very cool) natural spring pool, or relax on the beach.

-Go two stepping at The White Horse
+Two-step at the White Horse

 One of the nicest things about The White Horse is that it doesn’t have a particular type of crowd and everyone is welcome.
 You’ll see people of all generations from hipsters to ranchers to rockabillies, so no one really feels out of place.
-They all pack the dance floor, and many come for the free dance lessons offered Tuesday through Saturday.
+They all pack the dance floor, and many come for the free dance lessons offered Thursday through Saturday.

-See the city by bike or scooter
+Explore by bike or scooter

 Go on a breakfast tacos crawl

-Browse Toy Joy
+Have fun at Toy Joy

 Toy Joy is not your standard toy store.
 An Austin institution for over 30 years, Toy Joy stocks thousands of items to appeal to everyone.
 You can find expected toys like standard board games and stuffed animals alongside less expected gag gifts, costumes, crafts, and more.
 From Harry Potter to anime, there’s plenty to see here.

-Enjoy Lady Bird Lake
+Get outside at Lady Bird Lake

 Year-round, there are people in kayaks and canoes and on stand-up paddle boards enjoying the lake.
 Along the banks, you can also rent paddle boats, dragon boats, and other crafts for use.
 To enjoy the water in a more motorized fashion, check out Capital Cruises, which runs regular excursions.
 The Ann and Roy Butler Hike-and-Bike Trail runs over 10 miles around the lake.

-Where to Stay in Austin
+Where to Stay